location

 EMAIL NEWSLETTER—KEEP UPDATED ON PARISH EVENTS

-Would you like to join our list to receive updates on events and announcements at St. Mary's?
-Send an email to stmarystlmnewsletter@gmail.com to receive weekly parish updates.
+Would you like to join our list to receive event updates and announcements at St. Mary?
+Follow this link to sign up! https://tinyurl.com/y4kfk8sy

 If You Are Attending St Mary Church but Not Registered